How to Use a Bath Bomb (Without the Mess + 3 Pro Tips)

 The easiest way to use one is simply by dropping it in the bath tub (for the sake of a better photo, the “tub” in my example is a bowl of water).

-It doesn’t matter what the water temperature is.
+For fizziness, it doesn’t matter what the water temperature is.
 This is because the bath bomb will activate once it hits any moisture (which is also why you want to make sure you store them in a dry place).
 As you can see from the photo below, it immediately starts to fizz when it touches water.

 Dropping bath bomb into water